Ford Fiesta (fifth generation): Fiesta ST/XR4

 The Fiesta ST/XR4 was the performance model of this Fiesta.
 It includes a 2.0 L Duratec petrol engine rated at 150 PS in standard form, with a top speed of 129 mph.
 The Fiesta ST also features 17 in alloy wheels, disc brakes to all wheels, different front and rear bumpers, side skirts, body colour handles and bump strips, partial leather seats or an optional extra of heated full leather seats and a ST logo on the front seat backs and on the steering wheel.

 In Australia, the Fiesta ST was sold as the Fiesta XR4.
 To stay in line with all sports model Fords sold in Australia it received the 'XR' badging, instead of the 'ST' badging used in Europe.

 The vehicle was unveiled at the 2004 Geneva Motor Show.

 Fiesta RallyeConcept

-This is a British 3-door concept car designed by Ford RallyeSport and Ford Design Europe, designed for the Super 1600 rally.
+The Fiesta RallyeConcept is a British 3-door concept car designed by Ford RallyeSport and Ford Design Europe, designed for the Super 1600 rally.
 The 1.6 L Duratec engine was rated 200 bhp.
 It includes four-two-one Arvin Meritor exhaust, 6-speed Hewland sequential gearbox, MacPherson strut front and twist-beam rear suspensions, 15-spoke magnesium wheels with 18" Pirelli P-Zero tyres.

 The car was unveiled at the 2002 Birmingham Auto Show.